9 Vegan Makeup Brushes For A Flawlessly Fur Free Face

 FINAL THOUGHTS ON VEGAN MAKEUP BRUSHES

-Close your eyes and picture this: You’re just about to put the finishing fine stroke on the most perfect cat eye you’ve ever drawn.
+Close your eyes and picture this: You’re just about to put the finishing final stroke on the most perfect cat eye you’ve ever drawn.
 Suddenly, your cat jumps up on your vanity and bumps your arm.
 Perfect lines ruined.

 Animals and makeup just don’t mix.
+Always go for a vegan makeup brush (sans animals).

 We hope this guide has helped not only convince you that animal fur doesn’t belong anywhere near our faces, but given you the necessary alternatives to it.